Your Final Audit

 What to expect with your Final Audit

 At the end of your policy period, our Premium Audit team will contact you with an invitation to complete your audit online or in-person.
 How your audit is completed depends on premium size, type of operation and state requirements.
 Once the audit is complete, you’ll receive an invoice titled “Invoice” displaying the premium calculations based on actual payroll figures as shown in the audit.
+For more information on what to expect and how to prepare for your final audit, read our article.

 Preparing for your final audit